2015 6 Hours of Nürburgring: Entry list

 Zoël Amberg (pictured in 2012) was withdrawn on medical grounds and replaced by the International GT Open driver Archie Hamilton.

 A total of thirty-one cars were officially entered for the 6 Hours of Nürburgring, with the bulk of the entries in Le Mans Prototype 1 (LMP1) and Le Mans Prototype 2 (LMP2).
 Three manufacturers, Porsche, Toyota and Audi Sport Team Joest, were represented in LMP1 by two cars each.
 Rebellion Racing and Team ByKolles were the two representatives of the privateer field.
 Three weeks prior, Nissan announced their decision to delay their return to the FIA World Endurance Championship (WEC) so they could address energy recovery system faults with their two GT-R LM Nismos and resume their testing programme in the United States.

 LMP2 consisted of eight cars with 24 drivers.
 Starting at the Nürburgring, Strakka Racing switched from running a Dome S103 to a Gibson 015S for the rest of the season.
 This was so the team could use the Dome S103 for testing and developing in preparation for a planned entry to LMP1 in 2017.
 OAK Racing pulled their No. 35 Ligier JS P2 Nissan from the entry list for unspecified reasons.
 Zoël Amberg was withdrawn on medical grounds which were believed to be related from a crash he suffered at the Monaco GP2 Series round three months prior.
 Amberg's place in the No. 43 Team SARD Morand Morgan was taken by the International GT Open driver Archie Hamilton.
 After driving the No. 19 Porsche 919 Hybrid at Spa-Francorchamps and Le Mans, Nick Tandy returned to KCMG for the first time since the season-opening round at Silverstone.

 The Le Mans Grand Touring Endurance Professional (LMGTE Pro) field consisted of three manufacturers (Aston Martin, Ferrari and Porsche), while the Le Mans Grand Touring Endurance Amateur (LMGTE Am) entrants were six teams: Aston Martin Racing, AF Corse, Larbre Compétition, Dempsey-Racing Proton, Porsche Team Manthley, and SMP Racing.
-British GT racer Jonathan Adam made his first appearance in the season in the No. 97 Aston Martin Vantage GTE and he was paired with regular drivers Darren Turner and Stefan Mücke.
+British GT racer Jonny Adam made his first appearance in the season in the No. 97 Aston Martin Vantage GTE and he was paired with regular drivers Darren Turner and Stefan Mücke.
 Le Mans outright winner and United SportsCar Championship competitor Earl Bamber returned to the World Endurance Championship to drive the No. 88 Proton Racing Porsche 911 RSR, replacing Klaus Bachler, who had an ADAC GT Masters commitment at the Sachsenring.
 After fracturing two vertebrae in a heavy accident at Le Mans, Roald Goethe, the co-driver of the No. 96 Aston Martin, was declared fit to compete at the Nürburgring.